openmc-dev/openmc/docs/source/usersguide/install.rst

 openmp
   Enables shared-memory parallelism using the OpenMP API.
 The Fortran compiler being used must support OpenMP.
+(Default: on)

 coverage
   Compile and link code instrumented for coverage analysis.
 This is typically